marvin-w/home-assistant-config/.documentation/_readme.md

 ## Why do we automate?

-Automations in our house are there to help us reduce the number of repetitive tasks so we can focus on more important things.
+Automations in our home are there to help us reduce the number of repetitive tasks so we can focus on more important things.

 ## Approach to automations